JCam6/Python_Projects/README.md

 # Welcome 👋

-This repository is a publicly accessible space to share open-source Python code.
+This repository is a publicly accessible space for me to share open-source Python code.